fakedrtom/SVAFotate/README.md

                         observed SVs.
 Please provide minimum AF to exclude all SVs from data sources with a total AF below that value (must be between 0 and 1.0).
 ```

-To see how much of a given SV in the input VCF has matching overlaps with SVs of the same
+To see how much of a given SV in the input VCF has been observed with the same SVTYPE from SVs
-SVTYPE in the BED file, the `-c` option is provided.
+in the BED file, the `-c` option is provided.
 This will add the `SV_Cov` annotation
 which reflects the fraction of the genomic coordinates for an SV in the input VCF that
-are found to overlap with matching SVs in the BED file.
+are found to overlap with SVs of the same SVTYPE in the BED file.
 The following figure provides example
 scenarios with all SVs being the same SVTYPE and the resulting `SV_Cov` annotations that would
 be added to the given SVs.

 ![max_af](https://github.com/fakedrtom/SVAFotate/blob/master/images/SV_Cov_example_fig.png)

 Please note that all overlaps from all given sources in the BED file are considered in this
-calculation provided that the matching SVs share the same SVTYPE.
+calculation provided that the SVs share the same SVTYPE.
+This will also measure *all* overlaps
+and not just those restricted by the `-f` option.
+This parameter does expect a minimum AF value
+to be included which restricts SVs from the BED file to only those meeting that value.
+In this
+manner, SVs from the BED file, perhaps very rare ones, can be exlcuded from the calculation of
+`SV_Cov`.

 #### Unique SV Regions
 ```